JannisKirschner/Python-Scripts/README.md

 # Python-Scripts
-Here's a collection of Python scripts in all way shape or farm, which I write from time to time
+Here's a collection of Python scripts in all way shape or form, which I write from time to time